Welcome to my FAQ page where I’m confident you’ll find the answers to your burning questions!

 I come from a global corporate background so I understand life in the corporate world and all things that come with it.

-I’m also a wife, a mother, a daughter, a sister, aunty, friend, exerciser, health and wellbeing advocate, writer, trainer, speaker, facilitator, lifelong learner and divorcee so hear me when I say I come with life experience plus the skills to exceed my client’s expectations.
+I’m also a wife, a mother, a daughter, a sister, aunty, friend, exerciser, health and wellbeing advocate, writer, trainer, speaker, facilitator, lifelong learner and divorcee so I come with life experience plus the skills to exceed my client’s expectations.

-My client’s come to me in many shapes and forms but the one thing they have in common is the strong desire to be successful (on their terms) in both their career and life.
+My client’s come to me in many shapes and forms but the one thing they have in common is the strong need to make change (on their terms) in both their career and life.

 I pride myself on supporting my clients through personal and professional transformation.
 I help my client’s gain the clarity and inner confidence to show up at work and in life as their true self.